Flying on an airplane for the first time is an exciting experience, but it can also be daunting for some. How can you prepare for your first flight?

 The airport website should have details on your different options.

 It will most likely save you money if you check your options in advance.
-In London, for example, you can take a bus for £2 or a train for £18 from the same airport!
+In London, for example, there’s such a range of airport transfer options that you can take a bus for £2 or a train for £18 from the same airport!

 Also note that in some cases you will get the best price when you book way ahead of time, because the prices go up closer to the date.